cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 ``data_valuation_score``
 ~~~~~~~~~~~~~~~~~~~~~~~~

 A numeric column with scores between 0 and 1.
-The score reflects how valuable an example is in terms of improving or maintaining the performance of the model during training.
+The score reflects how valuable each individual example is in terms of improving the performance of the ML model trained on this dataset.
-A score below 0.5 indicates that the example contributes negatively to the model's performance.
-Such examples are flagged as having a data valuation issue.
-A score above 0.5 indicates that the example positively influences the model's performance, contributing to better learning and predictive accuracy.
+Examples with higher scores more positively influence the resulting model's predictive performance, contributing to better learning.
+One would expect the model to get worse if many such examples were removed from its training dataset.

 .. jinja ::